 Structures in Landscape Architecture, Joint & Detail

-This class will study the design from and constructional detail of the landscape pavilion and the pedestrian bridge.
+This class will study the design form and constructional detail of the landscape pavilion and the pedestrian bridge.
 This work will be focused through the lens of a visual understanding of structural principles and their associated material and detail languages.
+The class will explore legible detail design in landscape architecture.

 In a changing climate the landscape pavilion type affords shade, rain and wind protection, and provides a locus for social interaction within a particular landscape space.
 The pedestrian bridge is a key component of the organization of movement within and over landscape topography.
 It can also be a place of meetings and interpersonal exchange.

-The class is a lecture workshop based.
+The class is lecture/workshop based.
 Existing structures will be analyzed in terms of structural principle deployed, materials used, and detail vocabulary developed for each individual structure.
 The case studies will also examine the structural design implications of sustainability.
 How material choice, structural logic, carbon content, and aesthetics interact in the design and making of the pergola and the pedestrian bridge.

 Learning Objectives